Arzuparreta/bachilizer/README.md

-A real-time synesthetic audio visualizer that maps frequency content onto a three-dimensional Tonnetz spiral.
+A real-time audio visualizer that maps frequency content onto a three-dimensional Tonnetz spiral.
 Harmonic and combination-tone relationships are rendered as additive Gaussian splats; the result is a fluid, perceptually grounded representation of spectral structure without post-processing.

 ## Architecture